 To undertake market analysis and research (including contacting you with surveys) so that we can better understand your needs and provide tailored and bespoke offers and services that we think you will be interested in;

-For marketing activities (other than where we rely on your consent to contact you by email, phone or post) with information about our products and services or share your details with third parties to do the same;
+For marketing activities (with your consent) with information about our products and services or share your details with third-parties to do the same;

-In some cases we may use automated methods to analyze, combine and evaluate information that you have provided to us – we may anonymize personal information before doing so.
+In some cases we may use automated methods to analyze, combine and evaluate information that you have provided to us – we will anonymize personal information before doing so in accordance with GDPR's privacy principles.
 We collect and analyze this information in this way so that we can deliver the most appropriate customer experience to you by tailoring and making relevant all our service and communications;

 To identify and record when you have received, opened or engaged with our website or electronic communications;